 As a model, it’s crucial to look and feel your best.
 There’s a lot that goes into your everyday look—the hair, makeup, nails, and more.
 Chances are, you’re not doing all these things alone.
 At some point or another, you’ve probably utilized a salon service.
 Salons are every model’s friend.
 They can do your hair and makeup, paint your nails, curl your eyelashes, and even give you tan, all in one place.
 But not all salons are the same.
+Some people may opt for salon services at home to conveniently choose a time and place that suits their schedule and pamper themselves on their own home.
 If you’re looking for a specific service, knowing the different types of beauty salons and what they do can help you find the right fit.

 Types of Salon Services